 Nasdaq listing rules require that a majority of our board of directors be independent.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship, which, in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
 We have four "independent directors" as defined in the Nasdaq listing rules and applicable SEC rules.
 Our board has determined that each of David Epstein, Jay Flatley and Deep Nishar, are independent directors under applicable SEC and Nasdaq listing rules.
-Our independent directors will have regularly scheduled meetings at which only independent directors are present.
-Each of our independent directors owns approximately 1.95% of the outstanding equity of our Sponsor.
+Our independent directors owns approximately 1.95% of the outstanding equity of our Sponsor.